International Agreement on the Neutrality of Laos: Agreements

 John F. Kennedy proposed a negotiated settlement with the Soviet Union and other interested parties.
 In 1962, a peace conference in Geneva produced a Declaration on the Neutrality of Laos and a three-part coalition government of pro-American, pro-communist, and neutralist factions.

 The 14 signatories pledged to respect Laotian neutrality and to refrain from direct or indirect interference in the internal affairs of Laos, drawing Laos into military alliances, or establishing military bases in Laotian territory.
 The Laotian government pledged to promulgate constitutionally its commitments, which would have the force of law.

 Aftermath

-However, the agreement was contravened almost immediately by the United States, the Soviet Union, the People's Republic of China, North Vietnam, and the Pathet Lao themselves.
+The agreement was contravened almost immediately by the United States, the Soviet Union, the People's Republic of China, North Vietnam, and the Pathet Lao themselves.
 North Vietnam continued to garrison 7000 soldiers in Laos.
 The Soviet Union and the People's Republic of China provided military support to the Pathet Lao.
 The United States started a bombing campaign that supported both the Royal Laotian Government and American efforts in South Vietnam.
 The Pathet Lao continued to attack and to harass the neutralist forces.

 The violations exemplified the conduct of all of the parties for the remainder of the Second Indochina War.